Frisper123/FrisperSiteThings/_posts/2021-09-27-the-magic-behind-fantasy-typefaces.md

 title_color: "#ffffff"
 comments: false
 ---
-Fantasy has always held a magical air about it, it holds a strong area within the media
+Fantasy has always held a magical air about it, it holds a strong area within the UK media